Menu

 Key Features That Define a High-Performance Mobile Office Van

-Not every converted van qualifies as a true mobile office in a van.
+Not every converted van qualifies as a true mobile office in a van — or what some buyers call a van office.
 The features below are the ones that separate a productive professional setup from a van with a shelf and a power strip.
 Verify each of these when evaluating any listing:

 Who Is Buying a Mobile Office Van